VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 }
 ```

 What do we have here?
 You can think of `Union` as a factory of constructor functions.
-It takes a list of variants and for each one it will create a constructor.
+It takes a list of variants and for each it will create a constructor.
 It looks better in an example.
 Let's say we want to model the states of a task, using `Union` we could create this.

 ```js
 const Status = Union(['Success', 'Failed', 'Pending']);